oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 ## Prerequisites for all domain types

 1. The JAVA_HOME environment variable must be set and must reference a valid JDK8 installation.
+(JAVA_HOME is used by the WebLogic Image Tool.)

 2. Setup a source directory env variable `SRCDIR`, an empty test directory, and a test directory environment variable `WORKDIR`.
 Specifically: